pip-services/pip-services-docs/content/en/net/mongodb/persistence/identifiable_mongodb_persistence.md

 - The data items must implement the [IIdentifiable](../../../commons/data/iidentifiable) interface.
 - In basic scenarios child classes shall only override [GetPageByFilterAsync](../mongodb_persistence/#getpagebyfilterasync), [GetListByFilter](../mongodb_persistence/#getlistbyfilterasync) or [DeleteByFilter](../mongodb_persistence/#deletebyfilterasync)  operations with specific filter functions.
 - All other operations can be used out of the box.
-- In complex scenarios child classes can implement additional operations by accessing **this._collection** property.
+- In complex scenarios child classes can implement additional operations by accessing the **this._collection** property.

 #### Configuration parameters